 In the third quarter of 2018, Tesla delivered more than 83,000 electric cars.
 Nearly 56,000 of those vehicles were the Tesla Model 3.

-The Model 3 is clearly the most popular Tesla vehicle on the market right now.
-In fact, it’s the top-selling electric car in the US this year, bar none.
+The Model 3 is the most popular Tesla vehicle on the market right now.
+It’s the top-selling electric car in the US this year, bar none.

-And it’s dominance might just be set to expand.
-This is thanks to the introduction of a new version of the Model 3 that makes it even more affordable.
+And it’s dominance might just be set to expand thanks to the introduction of a new version of the Model 3 that makes it even more affordable.

 So read on as we take a look at the very latest Tesla Model 3 news.